Bayswater Point State Park: History

-The land that is now occupied by Bayswater Point State Park was once home to "Breezy Point", an expansive mansion built in 1907 by New York City banker Louis A. Heinsheimer.
-In 1925, the mansion was converted into a home for disabled children, and it was later used as a home for children with intellectual disabilities before being put on the market in the late 1980s.
+The site of Bayswater Point State Park once contained Breezy Point, an expansive mansion built in 1907 by New York City banker Louis A. Heinsheimer.
+In 1925, the mansion was converted into a home for disabled children, and it was later used as a home for children with intellectual disabilities before being placed for sale in the late 1980s.

 A 12 acre parcel that was to become Bayswater Point State Park was purchased by the Trust for Public Land in 1986.
 The mansion, which by that point had been damaged by fire, was demolished in 1987 prior to the land being given to New York State in 1988; only the conservatory was left standing.

 New York State designated the land as a state park in 1991, and gave New York City Audubon administrative duties over the park.
 Between 1994 and 1996, the Audubon Society conducted a research and restoration project at Bayswater Point, seeking to engage the public with the land's conservation.

 In early May 2010, the park was briefly closed to the public as a result of budget cuts, along with 57 additional state parks and historic sites.
 However, by month's end an agreement had been reached to re-open many of the parks, including Bayswater Point.
 In 2015, an $80,000 improvement project to stabilize Sunset Lodge at the park was announced.